ondrejvysek/grav-plugin-pagelanguagerouter/readme.md

 Plugin detects page and page parent language.
 If different page is rerouted:
-* to the parent with http 301
+* to the parent with http code (301 default, configurable)
 * throw 404